artsy/artsy.github.io/_posts/2018-10-04-artsy-frontend-history.markdown

 software industry relative to our size.
 Our frontend web stack is just one facet of our evolving technology – there's lots of exciting stuff on the backend, too ([for example...][hokusai]).
 Through my research for this blog post, I learned a lot about what drives technological decisions on our team.
-From humble beginnings as a Rails app, to CoffeeScript and Boostrap, to React and GraphQL, Artsy Engineering has evolved our frontend software to achieve a quality worthy of art – both from the user's perspective and from the developer's.
+From humble beginnings as a Rails app, to CoffeeScript and Bootstrap, to React and GraphQL, Artsy Engineering has evolved our frontend software to achieve a quality worthy of art – both from the user's perspective and from the developer's.
 I'm very excited about what's coming next, and I can't wait to share it with you.
 Have a great day!